Coloring bipartite graphs with semi-small list size: Graph Amplification

 Combining \cref{prop:smoothupper} and \cref{lem:chernofffree} proves \cref{thm:gensandwich}.

-Moreover, motivated by the ability to amplify a given unchoosable graph into larger ones, we define the quantity $\xi_m(k_A)$ as describing the ``smallest'' non-choosable graph.
+Motivated by the ability to amplify a given unchoosable graph into larger ones, we define the quantity $\xi_m(k_A)$ to describe the ``smallest'' non-choosable graph.
 It will turn out to be crucial for understanding certain asymptotics.